MarieBichette/XVOF/README.md

 # XVOF
-One dimensional hydro code for testing xfem method
+One dimensional hydro code for testing xfem method.
 This software is an experimental work trying to modelize spall rupture thanks to enrichment and partition of unity method in a finite volume code.
+Hansbo & Hansbo enrichment is used.

 Input data are stored in the file XDATA.xml.

 At that time the problem solved is a 1D rod subjected to a shock.
-The rod has a purely fluid behavior.
-No elasticity nor plasticity is taken into account.
+Material behavior includes simple models for hydrodynamics, elasticity, plasticity.

 Two rupture models are available :